relimitgmbh/markdown-builder/README.md

 Code Blocks
 -----------

-Code blocks are not easy to visualize in this README.md file, as each example is already printed in three different code blocks (see each example of `Java Code`, `Markdown` and `Rendered`)
+Code blocks are not easily visualized in this README.md file, as each example is already printed in three different code blocks (see each example of `Java Code`, `Markdown` and `Rendered`)

 ### Java Code